Sudan entry requirements for Sri Lanka passport holders

 Frequently asked questions

-No. Sudan does not offer visa on arrival for Sri Lankan passport holders.
+No. Sri Lankan passport holders are not eligible for visa on arrival.
 You must obtain a visa from a Sudanese embassy or consulate before you travel.

-No. The visa is not extendable.
-You must leave before your visa expires.
-Overstaying can result in fines or difficulties when leaving.
+No. The Sudanese visa is not extendable.
+You must leave the country before your visa expires.
+Overstaying can result in fines or other penalties, so plan your trip accordingly.

 Official sources